abyssparanoia/nextjs-firebase-boilerplate/README.md

 - support refreshing token on server when token is expired.
 - serving on serverless platform because we use firestore as a session store.
 - using preact for minimizing a bundle size
+- support monorepo and we use nest.js as backend framework

 ### setup